|Bloomingfields Farm||DAYLILIES FOR BEAUTIFUL SUMMERS|

 Garden stakes and poles are gathered as needed from the woodlands where an on-going supply is available.

 An electric fence surrounds the main Daylily and Vegetable area to exclude deer.
-The fence is solar powered and is not connected to the national grid.
+The fence is solar powered, or battery powered.

 The sheep have provided wool over the years for some of our best clothing and blankets.
 The fleeces have been processed, spun, dyed, and woven or knitted here at the farm.
 Additionally, our sheep (and chicken) manure has an important role in sustaining the good fertility of the soil.